-The purpose of any corporate identity programme, therefore, is to create an easily recognisable visual image of an organisation or brand.
+The purpose of any corporate identity programme is to create an easily recognisable visual image of an organisation or brand.
 A carefully designed corporate identity system connects all UCT's activities and services.

-UCT's corporate identity is therefore a visible symbol of everything UCT stands for.
+UCT's corporate identity is a visible symbol of everything UCT stands for.
 It makes a positive contribution towards promoting UCT's educational activities and services and is publicly perceived as UCT's corporate signature.

 The guidelines for logo usage contain comprehensive rules and standards to govern the effective and uniform use of the organisation's corporate identity.
 Please ensure that you adhere to these guidelines when communicating as a representative of the university.